maalbrec89/IVIVC-with-particle-dissolution-module-in-OSP/README.md

 `psd calculation.R` is an R script used to fit different cumulative distribution functions to the measured particle size data.
 The script contains the following sections:

 * `FUNCTIONS`: defines the distribution functions fitted to the measured particle size data.
-Currently, these functions comprise the Weibull distribution, lognormal distribution, normal distribution and gamma distribution function, but additional functions can also be added.
+Currently, these functions comprise the Weibull distribution, lognormal distribution, normal distribution and gamma distribution function.
+Additional functions can also be added; in this case the R script (especially the wrapper functions) needs to be adjusted.
 * `MEASURED PARTICLE SIZE DATA`: defines the following items:
   * compound name, batch name and unit of the particle size (which are all used later during plotting)
   * file name containing the measured particle size data (given in `particle_distribution_raw_data.csv`)